domsldick/ImplementingProperties/README.md

 }
 ```

-<p>In addition we have an interface CloneableProperties which is extended by 'Cloneable' to make sure we can clone our properties.
+<p>In addition we have an interface "CloneableProperties" which is extended by 'Cloneable' to make sure we can clone our properties.
 This is for using the prototpye pattern as mentioned before.</p>

 ```java